ipfs/devgrants/open-grants/open-proposal-agregore-mobile.md

 Agregore Mobile will run a local IPFS node and enable communities to publish and load content using [the ipfs:// protocol scheme](https://github.com/ipfs-shipyard/ipfs-protocol-compliance-suite/) within browsers on local networks without needing any extra infrastructure.

 In addition, we will be hosting a co-design workshop with participants from various community-based connectivity initiatives around the world to demonstrate the software and better understand how the approach can enable underserved communities to be more resilient.

+As we complete parts of the project, we will be periodically posting blog updates on https://agregore.mauve.moe

 ## Value